-We only stayed one night, but the Almanity Hotel was a place to fall in love with.
-We know Hoi An well now after 2 months living on the edge of the historic Old Town and we know that standards in Vietnam are superb at the Almanity Hotel’s level but still this medium sized luxury resort hotel had that little extra something that made it stand out.
-The location is great, the food was good, the rooms, pool, spa, staff and breakfast were wonderful.
-Find our full review of the Almanity Wellness Resort and Spa Hoi An below, with video to be added soon.
-This hotel is currently featured on Luxury Escapes ( click blow), they have discounts of up to 58% but the offer is time sensitive.
-We were guests of the Almanity but all views are our own and we are never required to produce favourable reviews.
-This hotel was available on Luxury Escapes at the time of writing.
+We only stayed one night, but the Almanity Hotel Hoi An was a resort, hotel, and spa, to fall in love with.
+We know Hoi An well now, after 2 months living on the edge of the historic Old Town and we know that standards in Vietnam are superb at the Almanity Hotel’s level.
+Still, this medium-sized luxury resort hotel had that little extra something that made it stand out.

 Almanity Hotel, Resort and Spa Review

-Video of the Almanity, Spa, Pool and Bluebottle Bar
+Video of the Almanity Hote Hoi An, Spa, Pool and Bluebottle Bar

 Getting Around Hoi An from the Almanity Hotel

 Getting around Hoi An from the Almanity’s location is something we know a lot about because our rented house is just footsteps away.
 We picked this location, it was what we chose to be within walking distance of the Old Town and in easy reach of Ang Bang Beach.

 The Almanity hotel offers guests free use of bicycles along with a free shuttle bus to the beach.
 We cycle around Hoi An with our children every day and feel fairly safe doing so, but we do have helmets and we are extremely careful.
 You will need to observe how Vietnamese traffic flow works and get used to it.
 Leave your western way of doing things at home.